T-P-199x/CustomerDevTask/README.md

 SET database.name="CustomerDevTask"
 ```

-If the database name is chamged, then the `appsettings.json` file must be updated to reflect the database name change (see below).
+If the database name is changed, then the `appsettings.json` file must be updated to reflect the database name change (see below).

 When ready to deploy run `LOCAL.DBDeployment.bat`.